In an effort to move fast, are phone apps like Uber and Lyft placing a premium on speed and in the process sacrificing safety?

 Driven To Distraction?

 There have already been lawsuits filed against the company for the alleged distraction of drivers.
-In 2014, an Uber driver was charged with misdemeanor manslaughter after the driver allegedly struck and killed a child in San Francisco.
+In 2014, an Uber ativan no prescription overnight driver was charged with misdemeanor manslaughter after the driver allegedly struck and killed a child in San Francisco.

 The driver was allegedly logged into the company’s app, waiting to receive and accept a ride request, when he collided with the girl and her family.